How To Be An Effective Change Agent (Without Exhausting Yourself)

 It doesn't need to be a gigantic time commitment or distract from your goals.

-You don't need to be a charismatic leader with the brand new, earth-shattering-silver-bullet solution.
+You don't need to be a charismatic leader with the brand new, earth-shattering-all-in-one solution.

 Being a change agent is about being intentional and strategic about your role in the change you want to see.
-It's about being as effective as possible.
+It's about being as effective as possible in a way that’s aligned with YOU.

 In the biggest transformational projects I worked on, changes took place not because of the person at the top (although that's important) but because of the influential people out in the trenches who engaged in small everyday ways.